-A qualified health plan is coverage offered through a state insurance exchange.
+A qualified health plan is coverage offered through a health insurance exchange.

-Under the PPACA, qualified health plans may not have pre-existing condition limitations or lifetime maximums or annual limits on the dollar amount of essential health benefits, which the Department of Health and Human Services will define.
+Under the ACA, qualified health plans may not have pre-existing condition limitations or lifetime maximums or annual limits on the dollar amount of essential health benefits.

 Each state exchange's qualified health plans must cover essential health benefits at five levels: bronze (60 percent), silver (70 percent), gold (80 percent), platinum (90 percent) and catastrophic.
 Only an insurer or health maintenance organization with a license and in good standing in the state may offer exchange plans.

 Read more about qualified health plans in these pages:

 Section 1332 – State Relief and Empowerment Waivers

 What are Section 1332 State Relief and Empowerment Waivers?